Mammoth television deals means the 20 Premier League clubs are able to offer mega-money contracts to top talent.

 The Todd Boehly era at Stamford Bridge has seen new signings put pen to paper on long-term contracts and Fernandez is no different as he is on a deal until the summer of 2031.

-Raheem Sterling has played for three of the biggest clubs in the country as the former Liverpool forward left Manchester City for Chelsea ahead of the 2022/23 season.
+Raheem Sterling has played for four of the biggest clubs in the country.
+The former Liverpool forward left Manchester City for Chelsea ahead of the 2022/23 season and he's now on loan at Arsenal.

-One of Todd Boehly's first big signings at Stamford Bridge, the 29-year-old cost a cool £47.5 million and is under contract on these terms with the Blues until 2027.
+One of Todd Boehly's first big signings at Stamford Bridge, the 30-year-old cost a cool £47.5 million and is under contract on these terms with the Blues until 2027.

-There were doubts about Manchester United's decision to fork out £60 million for Casemiro and hand the 31-year-old midfielder a long-term contract and while he's impressed, those doubters have arguably been proven right.
+There were doubts about Manchester United's decision to fork out £60 million for Casemiro and hand the midfielder a long-term contract and while he's impressed now and then, those doubters have been proven right.

-The former Real Madrid ace signed an initial four-year deal with the option of an extra season, which looks likely to be triggered, despite the cost.
+The former Real Madrid ace signed an initial four-year deal with the option of an extra season.
+Despite being 33 years old, he's one of the league's highest earners.

 3. Mohamed Salah (Liverpool) – £350,000